 If you are raising pothos cuttings in water it is best to plant them out before winter arrives.
 Wait until the pothos roots have grown 3-4 inches long or small white roots have formed on aerial roots.
 This usually takes 4 weeks before this happens if you are taking cuttings in fall.

 Pothos will slow its growth in winter and you may not see any new leaves appear until spring.
 Don’t worry this is completely normal and you should see new leaves and inches of growth when the weather starts to warm.

 Check out this quick video for more on planting out pothos cuttings in winter.

 7. Trim off any old leaves

-Early winter is a great time to prepare your pothos to look great for 3 months with no other maintenance.
-Using sharp scissors or secateurs snip off any brown or yellowing leaves at the base of the stem.
+Use sharp scissors or secateurs to snip off any brown or yellowing leaves at the base of the stem.
 These damaged leaves will not recover and make the plant look messy.

-Snip them off and your pothos will look great over winter with little other maintenance.
-While winter is a quiet time for pothos growth they will look green and neat for around 3 months without any other attention.
+While your pothos will slow down its growth in winter they will look green and neat for around 3 months without any other attention.

 8. Avoid lots of misting